 · Increases white blood cells

 Acupuncture is completely safe for people of all ages.
-It makes for an excellent therapy to use if a person is overwhelmed from the adverse effects of standard conventional cancer treatments.
+It makes for an excellent therapy to use if a person is overwhelmed by the adverse effects of standard conventional cancer treatments.

 China first introduced Acupuncture thousands of years ago.
 It was just one piece of Traditional Chinese Medicine (TCM).
 It was used in combination with other healing modalities like herbal medicine, acupressure, tai chi, dietary therapy, tai chi, and qigong which is meditation.